marcellinus-witarsah/credit-score-modelling-old/README.md

 When we plot the WoE values, we want to look for monotonicity, which means the WoE values should either gradually increase or decrease.

-**Why is Monotonicity Important?**
+Why is Monotonicity Important?

 Monotonicity indicates a consistent, predictable relationship between the predictor variable and the response variable.
 This is particularly important for the following reasons:
-1. Model Stability: Monotonic relationships lead to more stable and reliable models.
+1. **Model Stability**: Monotonic relationships lead to more stable and reliable models.
 Non-monotonic relationships can introduce noise and reduce the model's ability to generalize well to unseen data.
-2. Interpretability: Monotonic WoE values make the model more interpretable.
+2. **Interpretability**: Monotonic WoE values make the model more interpretable.
 It is easier to explain that as the value of a certain variable increases, the risk of default increases (or decreases), which is intuitive for stakeholders.
-3. Logistic Regression Compatibility: Logistic regression assumes a linear relationship between the independent variables and the log-odds of the dependent variable.
+3. **Logistic Regression Compatibility**: Logistic regression assumes a linear relationship between the independent variables and the log-odds of the dependent variable.
 Monotonic WoE values help to satisfy this assumption, as they reflect a more straightforward relationship that logistic regression can capture effectively.

 #### Information Value
 IV is used to measure the predictive power of the feature on the value of the specified binary response variable (0 or 1).
 The formula for calculating the IV is